-I had the pleasure to visit the gallery for the first time with my father, when I was just a little girl of about 12, but the memory of this astonishing museum is still very vivid; as I remained literally impressed by the beauty of those splendid ancient paintings.
+I had the pleasure of visiting the Uffizi Gallery in Florence for the first time with my father, when I was just a little girl of about 12, but the memory of this astonishing museum is still very vivid; as I remained literally impressed by the beauty of those splendid ancient paintings.

 Visiting it again after many years has been an equally impressive experience.
 It’s really true what the great art critic Philippe Daverio says; one should visit a museum more than once, possibly admiring one or maximum 2 masterpieces at a time.

 Actually, any time you are visiting a beautiful place, a museum, or any other interesting attraction, you should never be in a hurry, as many tourists do unfortunately, but you should try to take your time and fully enjoy your visit; one can’t see everything!

 The Gallery of Uffizi, located in the core of Florence, right next the Palazzo Vecchio in Piazza della Signoria, is housed in what once were the government offices and archives.

 The Florentine term “uffizi” actually means offices; built for decision of the grand duke Cosimo I dè Medici in 1560, under the project of the great architect and art critic Giorgio Vasari

 For about 2 centuries, the Medici family, ruling Florence, collected a lot of works of art and paintings in the rooms of the Uffizi, always adding new art treasures to their private collection.

 The last member of the family, Anna Maria Luisa, not having sons, clearly stated in her will, that the collection should be left to the people of Florence and never leave the city.
 A great woman!
 She died in 1743, and then the gallery was open to the public.